Bakhtawar Bhutto Zardari is getting married on Jan 29 | SAMAA

 Bakhtawar Bhutto Zardari is tying the knot with her fiancé Mehmood Chaudhry on January 29, a Bilawal House spokesperson confirmed Friday.

-Bakhtawar, the daughter of late former prime minister Benazir Bhutto and former president Asif Ali Zardari, was engaged with Mehmood at a ceremony in Karachi on November 27, 2020.
+Bakhtawar, the daughter of late former prime minister Benazir Bhutto and former president Asif Ali Zardari, was engaged to Mehmood at a ceremony in Karachi on November 27, 2020.

 The mehndi function will take place on January 27, according to the Bilawal House spokesperson.
 Their nikkah will be held on January 29.